 Pain and “inflammation” often go together and are frequently mentioned in relation to fitness rehabilitation and recovery.
 What exactly is inflammation and why is it always mentioned in relation to chronic pain?

 What is Inflammation and How Can CBD Help?

 Inflammation is a natural process that occurs in the body as a response to a perceived or real threat.
 When some type of damage occurs in the body, the immune system reacts by triggering the inflammation process and inflaming the affected area.
 Blood rushes to the area along with immune cells to combat the threat.
 You see this in action when you bump your knee or accidentally hit your fingers with a hammer.
 It can also occur in certain autoimmune diseases like IBD (inflammatory bowel disease).
 This process can happen in many parts of the body, including in organs and muscle tissues.
 While inflammation is quite normal, chronic inflammation isn’t.
-People need to be aware when inflammation occurs in areas where it is not needed.
+People need to be aware of inflammation when it occurs in areas it’s not supposed to.

 Studies on CBD for Pain and Inflammation

 Studies on both animals and humans strongly suggest that CBD can help with all sorts of pain and lower unwanted inflammation.
 However, studies are very few and the ones involving human subjects, even fewer.
 But this lack in studies is now a moot point given that consumers already recognize CBD as a potent pain reliever.
 Nevertheless, here are some of the existing studies that point to CBD’s efficacy on pain and inflammation:

 - Pain relief and increased activity for osteoarthritic dogs.
 1

 - Transdermal application of CBD reduced inflammation and pain-related behavior in rats 2